Smak0001/SDE_3/README.md

 of other objects from the same class.
 In our case, the LoggingCommandDecorator wraps around a ChatCommand and adds logging behavior to it.
 This allows us to log user interactions while keeping the original ChatCommand classes unchanged.

+3. Singleton

+        public class SimpleChatbot {
+        private static SimpleChatbot instance;

+        private ChatCommand greetingCommand;
+        private ChatCommand howAreYouCommand;
+           private ChatCommand defaultCommand;
+           private String farewell;

+       private SimpleChatbot() {

+       this.greetingCommand = new GreetingCommand();
+       this.howAreYouCommand = new HowAreYouCommand();
+       this.defaultCommand = new DefaultCommand();
+       this.farewell = "Goodbye!
+Have a great day.";
+       }

+       public static SimpleChatbot getInstance() {
+       if (instance == null) {
+       instance = new SimpleChatbot();
+       }
+       return instance;
+       }

+        public static void main(String[] args) {
+        SimpleChatbot chatbot = SimpleChatbot.getInstance();

+        chatbot.startChat();
+   }

+explenation:

+The SimpleChatbot class is designed following the Singleton Pattern.
+The Singleton Pattern ensures that a class has only one instance and provides a global point of access to that instance.
+In our program, the SimpleChatbot class has a private constructor, and the instance is created lazily in the getInstance method.
+This ensures that there is only one instance of the SimpleChatbot class throughout the application, allowing a centralized point for managing the chatbot.